Rettend/llm/README.md

     Use your custom domain or delete that line to use `your-subdomain.workers.dev`

+    Change the kv_namespace id to your created Namespace ID

 4. #### Set **Variables and Secrets** from `.env`

     See [Environment Variables](#environment-variables) below